 This week’s recipe is a bit controversial.
 Apparently, the name “goulash” means different things to different people of different nationalities.
-I’m told (vehemently, at times) Hungarian goulash is a completely different dish than what most Americans refer to by the same name.
+I’m told (vehemently, at times) that Hungarian goulash is a completely different dish than what most Americans refer to by the same name.
 Therefore, as to not offend our Hungarian friends (or any other goulash-eating nationality), I’ve dubbed this “American Goulash.”
-Moving past the politics of it all, what you have is a simple, but hearty meal for the whole family to love.
+Moving past the politics of it all, what you have is a simple, but hearty, meal for the whole family to love.
 Grown-ups will appreciate the ease of preparation and clean-up.
 For the kiddos, it’s a comforting, hot bowl of beef, tomatoes, and noodles without a bunch of “weird” ingredients.

 Here’s what you’ll need:

 - 3 cloves garlic, minced